henriklg/dotfiles-windows/README.md

 - [ ] Get started

-## Ideas and thoughs
+## Ideas and thoughts

 - Automatically run bootstrap from Reload-Profile in PWSH Profile?
 - Decide if best to symlink or overwrite config-files
-- Include vscode_usersettings, with symlink? (syncing through github-profile today)
+- Include vscode settings-file, with symlink? (syncing through github-profile today)
 - Run install.ps1 from bootstrap on first run?
-- Stucture repo so only bootstrap, install, and readme is in repo root directory.
+- Structure repo so only bootstrap, install, and readme is in repo root directory.